Want to know everything about Sharp, a knife sharpener made from plastic waste?

 How did you come up with the idea for a knife sharpener?

-We are part of Precious Plastic*, a global plastic recycling project.
-As part of this, a few years ago we manufactured machines to recycle plastic, including a shredder, an extruder, and an injection molding machine.
-We therefore had everything we needed to transform waste into valuable objects, as well as the desire to carry out a project on a different scale from those we usually undertake.
+We are part of Precious Plastic*, a global plastic recycling initiative.
+As part of this effort, a few years ago we built machines for recycling plastic, including a shredder, an extruder, and an injection molding machine.
+We therefore had everything we needed to turn waste into valuable items, as well as the desire to undertake a project on a different scale than the ones we usually do.

-*Precious Plastic: PJT (2nd-year student project as part of the Grande Ecole Program) since 2018, which is repeated every year - Mold manufacturing and study of thermoplastics for plastic injection molding.
+*Precious Plastic: A student project (2nd-year project as part of Grande Ecole Engineering Programme) since 2018 that is repeated every year—involving mold manufacturing and research on thermoplastics for plastic injection molding.

 The project was completed very quickly.
 What were the different stages involved?